alessandrosebastianelli/alessandrosebastianelli.github.io/work.md

 **Main activities and responsibilities**: Research activity on satellite data and application development, mainly for structural monitoring, based on SAR and optical satellite data.
 Use and validation of a tool for the measurement of displacements.

-**Acquired skills and achieved objectives**: Employed as: office worker - consulting/collaboration | Business or sector Engineering and design, computer science, data processing and acquisition
+**Acquired skills and achieved objectives**: Employed as: office worker - consulting/collaboration; Business or sector: Engineering and design, computer science, data processing and acquisition

 # Visiting Researcher
 ## Jul 2019, [ESA, ESRIN, ⏀-lab](https://philab.phi.esa.int)